 For a quick, satisfying meal that is Whole30 compliant and family-friendly, I love this Cauliflower Chicken Fried Rice.
 If you haven’t tried riced cauliflower yet, you are missing out!
 Use it anytime you would normally make white rice for a healthy and practically unnoticeable swap.
 The first time I made this, my kids gobbled it up without even noticing the rice switch-out!

-This is a great way to get your take-out fix.
+This is a great way to get your take-out fix while still eating clean.
 Although we love Asian food, we try to avoid take-out due to all the added sodium and MSG.
 For another Asian inspired Whole30 compliant meal, check out this super popular Asian Chicken Shopped Salad.
 For a little Indian flair, I also love this Whole30 Chicken Tikka Masala with Cauliflower Rice (made in the Instant Pot!)

 Whole30 Cauliflower Chicken Fried Rice - a fast, nutritious meal that tastes like take-out, but is free of soy and carbs!

 Preheat a large skillet over medium high heat.
 Add avocado oil.

 Add carrots and green onions and cook, stirring, for 3-4 minutes, or until carrots begin to soften.

 Add cauliflower rice, ginger, and garlic and stir well to combine.
 Push mixture to outside edges of pan and pour beaten egg into the center.
 Scramble the egg, cooking and stirring for another 3 minutes.